 - Search for internship opportunities in the CECS internship and career newsletter, the Wright State University Career Services job postings, or schedule an appointment to find an internship.

 - Are you an employer?
-Post a job, build your brand on campus, read other employer success stories, and more.
+Post a job, build your brand on campus, read other employer success stories, view the Corporate Partners Program, and more.

 Student Internship Success Stories